Retro (Black) Glamour Featuring Bettie Page Lingerie by Playful Promises

 As we've talked about time and time again on TLA, there is power in representation and visibility.
 The word "empowerment" gets tossed around in reference to most anything nowadays, but there truly is something quite powerful when people who were largely unseen become visible.

 I remember the first time I ran across photos of women like Lottie the Body, Miss Topsy, Jean Idelle, Joyce Bryant and Ethelyn Butler.
 It was a revelation to me.
 Yet mixed in with that elation was also a sense of shock.
 Why hadn't I seen these pictures before?
-Why was that part of pinup history hidden?
+Why was that part of pinup - and, relatedly, burlesque - history hidden?

 There are lots of reasons I like Playful Promises, but one reason - perhaps the most important one - is because this brand actively pushes against many conventions others take as a given.
-From speaking out on assumptions about Made in China goods, to centering entire campaigns around older women, to manufacturing their lingerie in core, plus, and full bust sizes (and shooting on models from each size range), Playful Promises, a self-identified feminist lingerie brand, has made responding to, unpacking, and defusing industry tropes an inherent part of what they do - all while creating stunningly gorgeous lingerie.
+From speaking out on centering entire campaigns around older women, to manufacturing their lingerie in core, plus, and full bust sizes (and shooting on models from each size range), to campaigns highlighting trans models, Playful Promises, a self-identified feminist lingerie brand, has made responding to, unpacking, and defusing industry tropes an inherent part of what they do - all while creating stunningly gorgeous lingerie.

 When Playful Promises first asked me to the face of this Bettie Page Lingerie campaign, I was flattered, of course.
 Playful Promises and I have a very long history.
 Among other things, they were the first brand to sponsor a giveaway here as well as one of TLA's very first advertisers.
 Now, they're the first brand to ever ask me to be a model for them, and I couldn't be more honored.